Invariant embeddings of unimodular random planar graphs: Unimodular planar triangulation of unimodular planar graphs

-When doing this for every $F$, in the limit we get a triangulation $G^+$.
-All the operations preserved planarity, hence $G^+$ is planar.
-The $G^+$ could have been obtained by first attaching new graphs of finite expected size to some vertices (more precisely, attaching an expected number of at most $|$faces incident to $o|\leq\E (\deg (o))<\infty$ graphs of finite expected size each), and then adding further edges.
-These two operations preserve unimodularity, see Subsection 1.4 in \cite{BPT}, hence $G^+$ is unimodular with the properly chosen random root $o^+$.
-From the same argument in \cite{BPT} it follows that the expected degree of $o^+$ is bounded by $\max \{2D,5\}$, where $D$ is an upper bound on the expected degree of the root in $(G,o)$.
-Here we are using the fact that the vertices in $V(G)$ have received at most as many new edges as their degree in $G$, and every new vertex has at most 5 incident edges. \end{proof}
+When doing this for every $F$, in the limit we get a triangulation $\G^+$.
+All the operations preserved planarity, hence $\G^+$ is planar.
+One can define a function $\tau : V(\G^+)\to V(\G)$ (possibly using extra randomness) such that $\E |\tau^{-1} (o)|<\infty$.
+Therefore, by similar arguments to Example 9.8 of \cite{AL} (see Subsection 1.4 in \cite{BPT} for more details), $\G^+$ is unimodular with the random root $o^+$ chosen as follows: we first bias $(\G,o)$ by weights proportional to $|\tau^{-1} (o)|$, and then $o^+$ can be sampled by choosing a uniform element of $\tau^{-1} (o)$.

+From the same argument in \cite{BPT} it follows that the expected degree of $o^+$ is bounded by $\max \{3D,7\}$, where $D$ is an upper bound on the expected degree of the root in $(\G,o)$.
+Here we are using the fact that the vertices in $V(\G)$ have received at most twice as many new edges as their degree in $\G$ (at most two new edges between each pair of consecutive edges on a face), and every new vertex has at most 7 incident edges. \end{proof}

+Before proceeding, let us state some consequences of Theorem \ref{theorem3} related to percolation, as the methods of \cite{BS} become available for the planar graph that have a unimodular combinatorial embedding.
+This corollary was unnoticed in \cite{Ti3}, the source of Theorem \ref{theorem3}, so we present it here.
+Call a planar graph $G$ {\it edge-maximal}, if for any $x,y\in V(G)$, such that $\{x,y\}\not\in E(G)$ and $x\not=y$, $G\cup \{\{x,y\}\}$ is nonplanar.
+Edge maximality means that any planar embedding of $G$ is triangulated.

+\begin{corollary} Let $\G$ be an ergodic nonamenable unimodular random planar graph with finite expected degree and one end.
+Then there exist $p_c$ and $p_u>p_c$ such that Bernoulli($p$) percolation has no infinite component for $p\in [0,p_c]$, it has infinitely many infinite components for $p\in (p_c,p_u)$, and it has a unique infinite component for $p\in [p_u,1]$.
+If $\G$ is edge-maximal and we percolate on the vertices, then $p_c<1/2$. \end{corollary}

+\begin{proof} The claim that there is no infinite component in $p_c$ is known to be true for any nonamenable graph, see Theorem 8.11 in \cite{AL}.
+That $p_c<p_u$ and there is uniqueness in $p_u$ are proved for graphs where a unimodular planar combinatorial embedding is given in Theorem 8.12 in \cite{AL} (based on \cite{BS}); combined with Theorem \ref{theorem3} (a result from \cite{Ti3}) they show the claims here.
+Finally, for the claim about $p_c<1/2$, the proof of Theorem 6.2 in \cite{BS} extends, once we have a unimodular combinatorial embedding as in Theorem \ref{theorem3}. \end{proof}